 Tibetian Stirrup irons

 These stirrup irons were on the saddle in the Saddle section.
 They were the reason I purchased the saddle.
 They are probably of Chinese manufacture.
 I doubt they were made in Tibet.
-The iron is hand made, beaten and forged.
-The foot plate has a rim along its edge of about 1 centimetre.
-The side
+The iron is obviously hand forged.
+The foot plate which is curiously oval, has a rim along its edge of about 1 centimetre.

 More ...